anonymous-author-265/ICSE-2022-submission/data/README.md

 Both source code artifacts (`doc-txt.zip`) and source code (`sources.zip`) of each system are found in each directory.

-Each directory also contains an `exclude.txt` file, which signals to Lasso which directories contain test files ans should be ignored.
+Each directory also contains an `exclude.txt` file, which signals to Lasso which directories contain test files and should be ignored.

 ## Expanding the Data Set